Convertain/laravel-package-template/README.md

 ## License

-This template defaults to the MIT License.
+This template defaults to a Proprietary license.
 You can choose a different license during installation:

 - MIT
 - Proprietary